1m1-github/AbstractOS.jl/README.md

 perhaps later; for now, such an OS can be run inside each other! each OS instance can be a VM

 # ML to write code
-e.g. a GPT learns how to code the OS learning on julia base all added code
+e.g. a Transformer learns how to code the OS learning on julia base all added code

 # more ML
 ML (e.g. Whisper) converts audio to text
 ML (e.g. GAN) to create visual or audio output

+# use cases
+any device used by humans

+# Humans
+literally for humans: the OS that takes human input and gives arbitrarily complex output

 # stream
 https://youtube.com/live/Gatf8ltrMKQ